 Rule 1: Get off your knees

-Doing push-ups on your knees creates an unnatural movement pattern that makes it difficult to transition to proper push-ups (off your knees).
+Doing push-ups on your knees creates an unnatural movement pattern that makes it difficult to transition to proper, off-the-knees push-ups.
 Get off your knees, tighten your abs, breathe out on the way down, and feel your arms working.
-Taking the proper position will create the proper stimuli necessary to strengthen your arms and help you master the movement.
+Taking the proper position will create the stimuli necessary to strengthen your arms and master the movement.

 If you need a modification on your way to performing a push-up without your knees, a wall, a bar, or a bench are excellent choices.
 If using a wall, bar, or bench, be sure to lower the angle every week until you can do a push-up on the ground.

 Rule 2: Be dedicated

 Rule 3: Set a time limit to mastery

-I suggest giving yourself a two-month limit, to begin with.
-If you’re ambitious, one month is not pushing it.
-If you do several push-ups per day for 30 days, you will no doubt have the exercise mastered by the end of the month.
-If for whatever reason you cannot practice push-ups a little every day — like if you do upper body weight training and need recovery time — expose your body to push-ups at least three times per week (20+ reps per day or per workout).
+Set a one or two-month limit to achieve proper push-ups.
+If you do several push-ups per day every day, you will no doubt have the exercise mastered in one month.
+If cannot practice push-ups a little every day, for whatever reason, expose your body to the exercise at least three times per week (20+ reps per day or per workout).
 At a three-day per week rate, you can master a proper push-up in two to three months.